JohnBinford/AppleWood-Pointe/readme.md

 ### An example DIscussion...

 -  Subject:  Other Location's Workshop Organization.
-   -  John-D question.
-Have any of you heard from other Applewood location workshop users on how they organized their workshop?
+   -  John-D question:  Have any of you heard from other Applewood location workshop users on how they organized their workshop?
-      -  Donald-D reply.
-Eagan Applewood user told me that they brought tools in when the time came and they then threw out ones they didn't want.
+      -  Donald-D reply: Eagan Applewood user told me that they brought tools in when the time came and they then threw out ones they didn't want.
-      -  William-T reply.
-Edina Applewood user told me that they didn't do any prior organization before move-in.
+      -  William-T reply:  Edina Applewood user told me that they didn't do any prior organization before move-in.
 -  Subject:  Tool / Equipment selection
-   -  Billy-K question.
-If I don't know the difference between the same type of tools or equipment is it O.K. not to vote?
+   -  Billy-K question: If I don't know the difference between the same type of tools or equipment is it O.K. not to vote?
-      -  Donald-D reply.
-If you don't know the difference between the same type of tools or equipment, it would be better to go with the recommended ones than not to vote at all.
+      -  Donald-D reply: If you don't know the difference between the same type of tools or equipment, it would be better to go with the recommended ones than not to vote at all.

 * * *